-Of the many hardships that can befall a family, divorce and child custody issues is one of the most common, as well as one of the most divisive.
+Of the many hardships that can befall a family, divorce and child custody issues are one of the most common, as well as one of the most divisive.
 The value of a qualified and responsive child custody lawyer, in Springfield, MO benefits you by:

 - Be your trusted, impartial advisor through the process – during an emotional time, an attorney provides an “un-emotional perspective”